Grouping Levels

 - Optional:

-Property drop-down menu as the grouping property, and
+selected in the Property drop-down menu as the grouping property, and then

 - Show objects in a separate folder: Select this option if you want to list objects that do not have a value for the selected grouping property in a separate folder in the grouping level.
 In the Folder name field, enter the name of the folder under which such objects are listed.